Grocery Store Licence Obligation Guide

 This guide provides information about the Grocery Store Licence (“Licence”) which gives licensees the ability to sell beer, wine (including cider) and ready-to-drink beverages in grocery stores operated by the licensee, as well as to deliver liquor for a fee from that grocery store.

-As a reminder, as defined in Ontario Regulation 746/21, a grocery store has more than 4000 square feet of retail space, with at least 10,000 square feet or half the space dedicated to food products.
-It offers a wide variety of food items such as canned and dry goods, frozen foods, fresh produce, meat or meat alternatives, dairy or dairy alternatives, non-alcoholic beverages, baked goods and snack foods.
+As a reminder, as defined in Ontario Regulation 746/21 of the LLCA, a grocery store has means a store that has more than 4,000 square feet of retail floor space, with at least 10,000 square feet or half of that the space dedicated to food products.
+It offers must offer a wide variety of each of the following types of food products for in person retail sale: food items such as canned canned foods,and dry goods, frozen foods, fresh fruits, fresh vegetables, produce, meat or meat alternatives, dairy or dairy alternatives, non-alcoholic beverages, baked goods and snack foods.
+It must also not primarily identify to the public as a pharmacy.

-Grocery store licensees can apply for a Wine Boutique Sales Agent endorsement, in addition to their Grocery Store Licence, which allows them to have a wine boutique inside the shopping area of their grocery store.
-Additional requirements apply for existing grocers with a wine boutique sales agent endorsement, or grocers with an off-site winery retail store located at the grocery store.
+Grocery store licensees can may be eligible to apply for a Wine Boutique Sales Agent Eendorsement, in addition to their Grocery Store Licence, which allows them to have a wine boutique inside the shopping area of their grocery store.
+Additional requirements apply for existing grocers with a Wine Boutique Sales Agent Endorsementwine boutique sales agent endorsement, or grocers with an off-site winery retail store located at the grocery store.

-This guide also provides information about regulatory obligations as a grocery store licensee.
+This guide also provides information about a grocery store licensee’s regulatory obligations.
 Please note that this guide does not replace the legislation.
 Please consult the LLCA, its regulations and the standards and requirements established by the AGCO Registrar to ensure understandings of all the regulatory obligations that come with holding a Grocery Store Licence.
 Licensees may also wish to consult with a legal advisor.

 Section 1: Working with the AGCO and LCBO